-To bridge the analytical model and observational practice, we explore in this section four methods of superposition using synthetic time series: \begin{enumerate}[nosep] \item averaging the correlation functions, \item averaging the time series, \item concatenating the collection of time series, and \item truncating each time series to a random (uniformly distributed) length between one and one-twentieth of the interval duration, then concatenating the truncated segments. \end{enumerate} Note that method 1 aligns with Machlup's procedure.
-Different methods may capture different aspects of solar wind dynamics, depending on the nature of the underlying variability that generates approximate scale-invariance or log-normality.
+\textmod{In this section, we explore} four methods of superposition using synthetic time series: \begin{enumerate}[nosep] \item averaging the correlation functions, \item averaging the time series, \item concatenating the collection of time series, and \item truncating each time series to a random (uniformly distributed) length between one and one-twentieth of the interval duration, then concatenating the truncated segments. \end{enumerate} Note that Method 1 aligns with Machlup's procedure.
+Different methods may capture different aspects of solar wind dynamics, depending on the nature of the underlying variability that generates approximate scale-invariance or lognormality.